 - The Obama administration will give Pennsylvania $160 million to pay for health insurance plans that cover “any legal abortion.” – False

 - Will all legal abortions be covered by federally subsidized health insurance policies in state “high-risk pools”? – False

-Overall, we rate the National Right to Life Committee far right biased and Questionable based on the promotion of anti-abortion propaganda and conspiracy theories as well as a lack of transparency and several failed fact checks.
-(M. Huitsing 7/14/2020)
+Overall, we rate the National Right to Life Committee as far-right biased and Questionable based on the promotion of anti-abortion propaganda and conspiracy theories, as well as a lack of transparency and several failed fact checks.
+(M. Huitsing 7/14/2020) Updated (06/29/2022)

 Last Updated on June 27, 2023 by Media Bias Fact Check